zwets/kcri-qaap/README.md

     # Test run QAAP on an assembled sample genome
     test/test-01-fq.sh

-If the tests above all end with with `[OK]`, you are good to go.
+If the tests above end with with `[OK]`, you are good to go.

-### Installation - FastQ Screen & KneadData databases
+### Installation - screen & clean databases

-Pick a location for the databases, then:

-    # For convenience, set this QAAP_DB_DIR in bin/qaap-container-run
-    QAAP_DB_DIR=/hpc/data/genomics/qaap/db   # KCRI path, replace by yours

-@TODO: how to build database index@
+FastQScreen (screening) and KneadData (cleaning) require bowtie2 indexes.
+These can be created from FASTA files using bowtie2-build:

+    bowtie2-build /path/to/fasta /path/to/basename

+The `/path/to/basename`s can then be passed as comma-separated lists in the `--sc-d` parameter, or through the `QAAP_SCREEN_DBS` environment variable.

+By default the databases are used for screening and cleaning.
+If you want different databases for cleaning, specify these with the `--cl-d` parameter.

+It may be convenient to set a default list of screening/cleaning databases using `QAAP_SCREEN_DBS=...` in `bin/qaap-container-run`.

 ## Usage